Rhett Halkett

-Rhett Halkett (born 2 May 1986) is a South African former field hockey player who is the assistant coach of the Netherlands women's national team.
+Rhett Halkett (born 2 May 1986) is a South African former field hockey player who is the assistant coach of the India national field hockey team.

 Club career

 Halkett left South Africa in 2010 to play for Den Bosch in the Dutch Hoofdklasse.
 After his contract expired in 2013 he left Den Bosch for Laren.
 After one season at Laren, he played 5 seasons in the German Bundesliga for Mannheimer HC and UHC Hamburg.

 International career

 Halkett began playing for the South African national team in 2009.
 He competed at the 2010 Hockey World Cup in India, the 2010 Commonwealth Games in India, the 2012 Summer Olympics in England, the 2014 Hockey World Cup in The Netherlands, the Commonwealth Games. in Scotland.
 He is an African Cup of Nations gold medalist for 2009, 2013 and 2015.
 He won South African Men’s Player of the Year in 2016.
 After the 2018 World Cup he retired from the national team.